StevenDay83/derby-storage-protocol/README.md

 Two rules for a deletion pointer:
 * Timestamp must be newer than the existing pointer
 * Nonce must be different than the existing pointer
+* Nonce must be between 0 and 9

+**Note that normal pointers can have a nonce value of 0 through 9, but it's not recommended since an attacker can take a recently published pointer and use that to delete pointers on another relay.**

 ## Valid response